No big break-ups in reform of Europe's banks

 "It would be a very painful way," said one EU official, commenting on the prospect of splitting up bank businesses.
 "You could not do it immediately."

 These splits are evident in the Liikanen group of experts.
-"Nothing has been finalised," one of the members of the group told Reuters, speaking on condition of anonymity ahead of the Cyprus meeting.
+"Nothing has been finalized," one of the members of the group told Reuters, speaking on condition of anonymity ahead of the Cyprus meeting.

 Introducing rules to cut through the structure of banks in Europe would have to wait for the completion of a banking union reform, placing the European Central Bank at the head of the fragmented system of national regulators, reducing their role.